 When you have created your marathon training base, you build further on this with the specialized training plan.
-A 16 week marathon training schedule will always depend on how well you have followed the marathon basis training, but the intention is to reach your best shape – a shape peak at the time of your chosen race.
+In how to complete 16 weeks marathon training schedule with success, it will always depend on how well you have followed the marathon basis training, but the intention is to reach your best shape – a shape peak at the time of your chosen race.

-The frame plan for the marathon training extends over many weeks depending on of your current running level followed by 3 weeks tapering period.
-During the training weeks, the training program have an increasing intensity, so the shape strengthens gradually to your desired race.
+The framework plan for the marathon training extends over many weeks depending on your current running level followed by 3 week tapering period.
+During the training weeks, the training program has an increasing intensity, so the shape strengthens gradually to your desired race.

-Physiologically, something happens around 35 km, where even elite runners, who keep an impressive high-speed and runs very close to their Lactate Threshold – LT, begin to feel the consequences of their pace.
+Physiologically, something happens around 35 km, where even elite runners, who keep an impressive high-speed and run very close to their Lactate Threshold – LT, begin to feel the consequences of their pace.

 Through the years, there have been many runners in the leading position, which suddenly had to slow down the pace, plagued by cramps in the legs, because the LT has been exceeded too much, or because of stomach trouble due to impaired sugar tolerance.

-However, the most common cause to the reduced performance is the meeting with the wall.
-If we do not intake sugar during a marathon race, it means for most of us that the glycogen depots become depleted, after which the primary energy source switches over to be fat combustion.
+However, the most common cause of reduced performance is the meeting with the wall.
+If we do not intake sugar during a marathon race, it means for most of us that the glycogen depots become depleted, after which the primary energy source switches over to fat combustion.

-Training to a marathon is not just about running.
+Training for a marathon is not just about running.
 There are many other factors involved in the training.
-An aspect that not everyone think about is you do not complete a marathon without drinking on the way.
+An aspect that not everyone thinks about is you do not complete a marathon without drinking on the way.

-If you do not drink, you can lose more than 4 kg as sweat depending on your body weight and the weather conditions and suddenly you have to walk.
-It is not everyone, which master the ability to drink during race.
+If you do not drink, you can lose more than 4 kg of sweat depending on your body weight and the weather conditions and suddenly you have to walk.
+It is not everyone, who masters the ability to drink during the race.

-We respond differently on the fluid intake.
-Some may not tolerate sugar solutions, others get “bloated” by only water, and others again get side stitch.
-Therefore, it is important with trial and maybe errors in your preparation period to find out how you react on fluid intake during the longer runs, both to accustom your body to take in fluid during the long run and to find out how your body reacts by fluid intake.
+Therefore, it is important with trial and maybe error in your preparation period to find out how you react to fluid intake during the longer runs, both to accustom your body to take in fluid during the long run and to find out how your body reacts by fluid intake.

 You can eventually start by using a fluid belt with several small bottles and intake 150-200 ml fluid every 20 min. while you run in 1 hour – three bottles total.
 Later you can simulate fluid stations and intake fluid from a mug.